Sunbury

 AreaSearch assessment positions Sunbury ahead of most Australian regions for employment performance

-As of June 2025, 8,521 residents are employed while the unemployment rate is 1.1% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation is at 66.5%, slightly higher than Greater Melbourne's 64.1%.
+Employment growth over the past year was estimated at 4.5%.
+As of June 2025, 8,521 residents were in work and workforce participation was 66.5%, compared to Greater Melbourne's 64.1%.
 Employment is concentrated in construction, health care & social assistance, and retail trade.
-Sunbury has a strong specialization in construction with an employment share 1.6 times the regional level.
+Sunbury has a strong specialization in construction with an employment share of 1.6 times the regional level.

 Frequently Asked Questions - Employment